Lexington Car Accident Attorneys

 If you fail to file your lawsuit within the statute of limitations, then you are barred from ever bringing a civil claim against the one who caused you injury.

 In automobile accident cases the statute of limitations can be longer.
 In cases in which PIP payments were made on behalf of the injured party the statute of limitations may be extended for two years after the last PIP payment.
 However, some claims such as loss of consortium are not extended.
-Therefore, it is important to consult with an experienced car accident attorney as quickly as possible following an accident.
+Therefore, it is important to consult with an experienced car accident attorney in Lexington, KY as quickly as possible following an accident.

 No-Fault Insurance Law